steliosot/comfysql/README.md

          ▄▌   ▘
 ```

-Goal: make it easy to mix and match:
+ComfySQL is a SQL-style layer on top of ComfyUI.
+Its goal is to make it easy to mix and match complex configurations.

-- workflows
-- models
-- presets (technical run settings)
-- profiles (style/camera/composition settings)
-- reusable assets (`CHARACTER` / `OBJECT`)

-ComfySQL assumes your workflows already work in ComfyUI.
-Then you use SQL commands to run and reuse them faster.

 ## Start Here